Jesús María Marta Lázaro

 The large crowd of the Jews then learned that He was there; and they came, not for Jesus’ sake only, but that they might also see Lazarus, whom He raised from the dead.
 John 12:9 (NASB)

-Verse 10 adds that the chief priest planned to murder Lazarus too!
+Verse 10 adds that the chief priest also planned to murder Lazarus!

 But the chief priests planned to put Lazarus to death also; because on account of him many of the Jews were going away and were believing in Jesus.
 John 12:10-11 (NASB)

 They wanted Jesus and Lazarus dead.
-They were motivated in opposition because Jesus had a tremendous following and people were believing in Him.
+They were in opposition to Jesus because He had a tremendous following and people were believing in Him.

 Conclusion

-Within less than twenty-four hours, four groups of people had spoken with Jesus or been near Him.
+Within less than twenty-four hours, four groups of people had spoken with Jesus or had been near Him.
 The first group of people were four friends who loved Him.
 They celebrated His return with a meal.
-They believed in Jesus and loved Jesus.
+They believed in Jesus and loved Him.

 The second group of people were the twelve disciples.
 They were at the dinner too!
 They had become accustomed to Jesus.
 They had watched Jesus do many miracles and signs, such as feeding twenty-five thousand people, walking on the water, and exercising control over storms, winds, water, disease, and demons.
-It was exciting and thrilling.
+He was exciting and thrilling.
 His teachings were incredible.
-So, when the perfume was poured on Jesus’ head and feet, they were more concerned about the money, especially Judas.
+But when perfume was poured on Jesus’ head and feet, they were more concerned about its value in money, especially Judas.
 Now someone should have been concerned that they shared Judas’ objection.
-The disciples were the indifferent people.
-They believed in Jesus too, except for Judas, but their love was not strong.
+But the disciples were somewhat indifferent to people.
+They believed in Jesus (except for Judas), but their love was not strong.
 In six days, they will flee when Jesus is arrested in the Garden of Gethsemane.

 The third group of people were the curious.
 For them, Jesus was like a religious entertainer.
 They were the unbelievers who were curious about Jesus.
 But they would never seek His forgiveness.

-The fourth group was the chief priests and Judas.
+The fourth group were the chief priests and Judas.
 They were the hateful unbelievers.
 They would slander, malign, and deny He is God.
 They wanted to kill Christ.
 One of them was Judas.
 He is like some people in the church who are not really Christians, but they are religiously moral.
-They won’t leave the church, but they will not follow Jesus either.
+They won’t leave the church, but they do not follow Jesus either.

 References: